lukexyz/Language-Models/README.md

 # ULMFiT NLP Transfer Learning :earth_africa::book::speech_balloon:
-Sentiment analysis via prediction of restaurant reviews using `ULMFiT (2018)`, a state-of-the-art method which provides a framework for NLP transfer learning. (https://arxiv.org/abs/1801.06146)
+Sentiment analysis via prediction of restaurant reviews using `ULMFiT (2018)`, a state-of-the-art method (for 2018) which provides a framework for NLP transfer learning. (https://arxiv.org/abs/1801.06146)

 To build the text classification model, there are three stages: